lucasberent/mapleDocs/README.md

 ## Importing maDMPs from the Zenodo community

 The DMPs from the [Data Stewardship Community](https://zenodo.org/communities/tuw-dmps-ds-2020) can be downloaded using a simple [python script](https://github.com/lucasberent/mapleDocs/blob/master/backend/import_data.py), which fetches all DMPs using the Zenodo API, authenticates with mapleDocs and automatically uploads all of them.
-Warning: the Zenodo API is also unreliable, hence downloading might fail.
+Of course this script can easily be configured to fetch maDMPs from another api and upload them to mapleDocs.

 # Examples and Screencasts
 Follow the links below to get a short preview of the look and some first features of the application: